 THE FOLLOWING THERAPEUTIC PLAN HAS BEEN DEVISED

 STEP ONE: DIET

-Many pet owners ask if any non-prescription diets are appropriate for this condition.
-None are, however, it may be possible to have a veterinary nutritionist provide a recipe for an appropriate home cooked diet.
+Selecting a diet that is acceptable for stone prevention but also desirable to the picky pet may be challenging.
+It may be possible to have a veterinary nutritionist provide a recipe for an appropriate home cooked diet.
 Please visit www.balanceit.com or www.petdiets.com for details.

 There are some medications which can increase the risk of calcium oxalate stone development and these should be avoided.
 Prednisone and other cortisone-type medications (commonly used for itchy skin, arthritis, inflammatory bowel disease, and other inflammatory conditions) should be avoided if possible.
 Furosemide (brand name: Lasix or Salix) is a diuretic mostly used in the treatment of heart failure.
 Both these medications lead to excess calcium in urine.
 Should a diuretic be needed for a patient at risk for calcium oxalate stones, one from the thiazide class (see later) would be a better choice.
 Supplementation with Vitamins D or C also increase risk of forming oxalate stones; such supplementation should be discontinued.